22nd Filmfare Awards South

-The 22nd Filmfare Awards South ceremony honoring the winners of the best of South Indian cinema in 1974 was an event held in Shanmukhananda Hall Bombay on 30 March 1975 along with Hindi Awards.
+The 22nd Filmfare Awards South ceremony honoring the winners of the best of South Indian cinema in 1974 was an event held at Shanmukhananda Hall Bombay on 30 March 1975 along with Hindi Awards.

-The president of this year's function was the Chief Minister of Maharashtra S. B. Chavan.
-The chief guest of the evening G. P. Sippy, being indisposed was represented by Mr. B. R. Chopra.
+The president of this year's function was Maharashtra Chief Minister S. B. Chavan.
+The chief guest of the evening, G. P. Sippy, being indisposed was represented by B. R. Chopra.